jobrouter/typo3-process/Documentation/form-finisher.rst

 .. note::

-   Only process table fields can be used that are defined in the :ref:`process link <module-create-process-link>`.
+   Only process table fields can be used that are configured in the :ref:`process link <module-create-process-link>`.